 This post may contain affiliate links.
 Click here to read my full disclosure.

-When thinking about how to start a blog, one can easily become overwhelmed.
-There’s a TON of information out there on the internet, and many tutorials skip over the basics of starting a blog and use terminology that not everyone quite understands.
+When researching how to start a blog with Bluehost, it’s easy to become overwhelmed.
+There are a plethora of websites that share how to get started, but many tutorials skip over the basics of starting a blog and use terminology and jargon that not everyone understands.

 - What are you going to write about?

 - Who is going to be your host?
 In my opinion, self-hosted is the ONLY way to go.
 I know you’re wondering “What’s the difference between hosted and self-hosted?”.
 I’ll explain why soon.

 - What will your domain name be?
 For example, a mom who shares her keto recipes might want the domain ‘ketomom.com’.